 the sunshine hormone

-It is well known that vitamin D deficiency is associated with osteoporosis, bone fracture, increased falls, muscle weakness, increased risk of certain cancers (particularly breast and colon, and possibly prostate), autoimmune diseases, obesity, insulin resistance, type 2 diabetes, schizophrenia, depression, asthma, lung dysfunction, influenza (the “flu”), kidney disease, high blood pressure, and cardiovascular disease.
-Even complications of pregnancy, preeclampsia (pregnancy-induced hypertension) and gestational diabetes, are associated with vitamin D deficiency.
+It is well known that vitamin D deficiency is associated with osteoporosis, bone fracture, increased falls, muscle weakness, increased risk of certain cancers (breast, colon, prostate, etc.), autoimmune diseases, obesity, insulin resistance, type 2 diabetes, schizophrenia, depression, asthma, lung dysfunction, influenza (the “flu”), kidney disease, high blood pressure, and cardiovascular disease.
+Even complications of pregnancy, preeclampsia (pregnancy-induced hypertension), and gestational diabetes are associated with vitamin D deficiency.

 Vitamin D insufficiency in pregnant mothers has also been linked to infant low birth weight, neonatal hypocalcemia (low blood calcium), poor postnatal growth, bone fragility, and increased incidence of autoimmune diseases and childhood asthma.

 Although there are five different forms of vitamin D (D1 – D5), the two significant forms for humans are vitamin D2 (ergocalciferol) and vitamin D3 (cholecalciferol).
 Vitamin D3 is preferable to vitamin D2, as it is absorbed 70% better than D2, and it is 40% more effective than D2 for maintaining vitamin D blood levels.
 (7)

 While vitamin D2 is obtained from plant sources, vitamin D3 can either be obtained through animal sources or synthesized in the skin from ultraviolet B exposure (the sun).
 In the liver, both vitamin D2 and D3 are converted into 25-hydroxyvitamin D (25-OH-D), the primary circulating form of vitamin D. And conversion into vitamin D’s active form, 1,25-dihydroxyvitamin D, occurs in the kidney.